vuepress-theme-hope/vuepress-theme-hope/docs/comment2/src/guide/README.md

 To keep it globally disabled, please set `comment` to `false` in the plugin options.
 Then you can set `comment: true` in page frontmatter to enable it locally.

-Currently you can choose from Giscus and Waline.
+Currently you can choose from Giscus, Waline and Twikoo.

 ::: tip Comment service selection